hashicorp/terraform-provider-google/docs/r/compute_target_http_proxy.html.markdown

 * `url_map` - (Required) The URL of a URL Map resource that defines the mapping from the URL to the BackendService.

+* `project` - (Optional) The project in which the resource belongs.
+If it is not provided, the provider project is used.

 - - -

 * `description` - (Optional) A description of this resource.
 Changing this